kcetinkaya/portfolio/README.md

-# portfolio
+# Portfolio
-Stock and hedge funds following
+* Stock and hedge funds are following..